eclipse-zenoh/zenoh-dissector/README.md

 1. TCP/UDP port selection.
 2. (Experimental) Message decompression.

+> [!WARNING]
-> [!WARNING] Zenoh dissector does not support packet captures that mix compressed and uncompressed
+> Zenoh dissector does not support packet captures that mix compressed and uncompressed messages.
-> messages.
-Message decompression should be enabled if and only if all Zenoh messages are
+> Message decompression should be enabled if and only if all Zenoh messages are compressed.
+If you
-> compressed.
-If you see a message that reads "Failed to decode possibly due to the experimental
+> see a message that reads "Failed to decode possibly due to the experimental compression
-> compression preference", this might indicate that some Zenoh messages are not compressed, while
+> preference", this might indicate that some Zenoh messages are not compressed, while the dissector
-> the dissector is configured to decode them as compressed messages (or vice versa).
+> is configured to decode them as compressed messages (or vice versa).

 3. (Experimental) Heuristic dissector.
 This setting is not present in `Edit > Preferences > Protocols > Zenoh` but instead in `Analyze > Enabled Protocols`.
 Under `Zenoh`, the two heuristic dissectors `zenoh_tcp_heur` (Zenoh over TCP) and `zenoh_udp_heur` (Zenoh over UDP) can be enabled by switching their respective checkboxes.

+> [!IMPORTANT]
-When enabled, Zenoh dissector will attempt to decode all TCP and UDP packets as Zenoh messages.
-Note that this might be performance-intensive and could theoretically even lead to decoding non-Zenoh messages.
+> When enabled, Zenoh dissector will attempt to decode all TCP and UDP packets as Zenoh messages.
+> Note that this might be performance-intensive and could theoretically even lead to decoding
+> non-Zenoh messages.
 For these reasons, the heuristic dissector is disabled by default.

 ## License